prashant605/melanoma_detection_assignment/README.md

 8. **Output Layer**: The number of neurons in the output layer is determined by the `target_labels` variable, representing the number of classes in the classification task.
 The output layer does not have an activation function specified, as it is followed by the loss function during training.

-9. **Model Compilation**: The model is compiled using the Adam optimizer (`optimizer='adam'`) and the Sparse Categorical Crossentropy loss function (`loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)`), which is suitable for multi-class classification problems.
+9. **Model Compilation**: The model is compiled using the Adam optimizer (`optimizer='adamW'`) and the Sparse Categorical Crossentropy loss function (`loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)`), which is suitable for multi-class classification problems.
 Additionally, accuracy is chosen as the evaluation metric (`metrics=['accuracy']`).

-10. **Training**: The model is trained using the `fit` method with the specified number of epochs (`epochs=50`).
+10. **Training**: The model is trained using the `fit` method with the specified number of epochs.
 The `ModelCheckpoint` and `EarlyStopping` callbacks are employed to monitor the validation accuracy during training.
 The `ModelCheckpoint` callback saves the model with the best validation accuracy, while the `EarlyStopping` callback stops training if the validation accuracy does not improve for a specified number of epochs (patience=5 in this case).
 These callbacks help prevent overfitting and ensure that the model converges to the best possible solution.

+## Model Summary

+The break down of the final provided CNN architecture step by step:

+1. The final model attains an accuracy of 91% on the training set and approximately 85% on the validation set.

+2. The final model showcases well-balanced performance, displaying no signs of underfitting or overfitting.

+3. The implementation of class rebalancing has notably enhanced the model's performance across both training and validation datasets.

+4. The final model attains an accuracy of 91% on the training set and approximately 85% on the validation set.

+5. The narrow divergence between training and validation accuracies underscores the robust generalization capability of the final CNN model.

+6. The addition of batch normalization failed to enhance both training and validation accuracy.

+7. Increasing the layers in CNN architecture and increasing the number of epochs can futher improve model performace

 ## Technologies Used